sisyphosloughs/move-photos-by-date/README.md

 - Optional exclusion of folders.
 - Also moves XMP and DOP [Sidecar](#what-are-sidecar-files) files.
 - Excludes images and sidecar files that are already present in the target folder.
-- Does not move files automatically; you review the candidates for new organization.
+- Excludes images and sidecar files that are already listed as candidate for moving.

 ## Requirements